- Sleeps: 4 (+1)

 - Locally-sourced accessories include a delicious breakfast hamper, butter-soft furnishings, unique art, and bathroom and skincare organic products.

 - Dine inside, or out on the patio, surrounded by gardens full of herbs and flowers.
-Home-cooked meal kits can be ordered for you to make a homemade meal in a few short steps .
+Two or three-course menus, hot or cold picnics, as well as home baking can be ordered in advance – please see Things to Note below.

-- Learn about the estate’s ancient roots by taking a history tour, or hire a bike on site and take one of many scenic cycling paths available on Strava.
+- Learn about the estate’s ancient roots by taking a history tour, or hire an all-terrain TREK bike on site and take one of many scenic cycling paths available on Strava.
 The estate is on the traffic-free NCN764 Sustrans cycle route.

 - Disability Accessible